“We can’t let the anger overshadow the good things in life.” -Author Unknown

 “People who fly into a rage always make a bad landing.” -Will Rogers (William Penn Adair ‘Will’ Rogers (1879 - 1935))

 Angrophobia is a persistent fear of anger or of becoming angry.
-Many folks look ridiculous and do regrettable actions or speak in haste when angry, so perhaps the phobia stems in part from a fear of doing permanent damage to their personal reputations and relationships.
+Many folks look ridiculous and do regrettable actions or speak in haste when angry, so perhaps the phobia stems in part from a fear of ruining personal reputations and relationships.

 Anger makes us strong,